AcalaNetwork/acala-wiki/karura/defi-hub/kusd-stablecoin/stability-and-liquidation/liquidation.md

 # Liquidation

 Liquidating unsafe positions requires selling off some collateral assets to repay kUSD in the vault.
-The liquidation mechanism uses Karura Swap in combination of collateral auction to ensure efficiency and effectiveness.
+The liquidation mechanism uses Karura Swap in a combination with a collateral auction to ensure efficiency and effectiveness.

-The end result of a liquidation is
+The end result of liquidation is

 * the kUSD debt is repaid
 * liquidation fee is collected from the vault owner and added to the `cdp_treasury` as surplus